AdvDebug/MineRootkit/README.md

 # Video Showcase
 Youtube Video Showcase: https://youtu.be/sVxOJApqGJM
 # Note
-Please Don't download the rootkit from any other source, i found a lot of people took the rootkit and torjanized it with a rat, ransomware, etc...
+Please Don't download the rootkit from any other source, i found a lot of people took the rootkit and torjanized it with a rat, ransomware, etc... on hacking forums.